 Here at York Learning we pride ourselves on being aware of and responsive to the specific needs of adult learners.
 We respect and appreciate that on most occasions our learners will be balancing their counselling training with other commitments and priorities such as work, family and child care; often our learners also travel from out of the local area to attend weekly sessions.

 With this in mind, all of our courses are delivered through a blended learning model so that we can continue to offer our learners an inclusive and engaging learning environment.
 The courses combine high quality, interactive online teaching (via Zoom) with more traditional face to face learning from our premises at The Centre @ Burnholme.

 We look forward to welcoming you onto the Level 4 Diploma ( subject to the application and interview selection process) as you continue your journey of counselling training with York Learning.

 All you need to know about the Level 4 Diploma in Therapeutic Counselling

 This professional qualification will provide you with the knowledge, skills and competencies to work as a therapeutic counsellor within an agency context (initially) but with additional experience and support from a clinical supervisor you may also progress to independent private practice.

 The course is BACP recognised which means that during your training you are eligible to apply for student membership to the BACP.
 On completion of the course you will be eligible to become a full member of BACP and work towards accreditation if desired.

 This course is run over a period of 2 years.
-During the 2 years you will meet on a weekly basis for 7 hours per week (excluding the usual academic holidays such as half term holidays, Easter and Christmas).
-The course will run on a Wednesday from 10am – 5pm
+During the 2 years you will meet on a weekly basis either in person or on line for 7 hours per week (excluding the usual academic holidays such as half term holidays, Easter and Christmas).

 You are expected to attend each session to ensure that you get the most out of the course and absence from sessions will only be accepted due to unforeseen circumstances such as sickness or other work commitments.